SliderCO-007/travel-bucket-list/README.md

 debugging and for design recommendations.

 [Wikipedia APIs](https://api.wikimedia.org/wiki/API_catalog) leveraged for searching and images.
 One API is first used to search then a second API is called to get a better quality image for the site.
+The same endpoint that is used for the image is called to request coordinates when the function to add the location to the database is executed.

 [Google Maps API](https://developers.google.com/maps/documentation/javascript/) enables users to interactively view their destinations.
 A high level view displaying all locations on their list is their starting point.
 Then users can zoom in